zzhuyii/zzhuyii/README.md

-I’m currently a PhD candidate in Civil Engineering and Scientific Computation at University of Michigan.
+I’m currently a Postdoc Research Fellow in Department of Mechanical Engineering and in Departmetn of Civil and Environmental Engineering at University of Michigan.

-I am currently working on the simulation, design, and fabrication of origami-inspired active structures.
+My primary research focus is on the simulation, design, and fabrication of origami-inspired functional structures.

-More specifically, I have been working on a multi-physics based simulation framework for active origami and the associated simulation package is made publically available here at GitHub.
+My GitHub wbspace is for publishing codes I wrote for computational origami, including packages for simulation and inverse-design of functional origami structures with multi-physical behaviors.

 Please feel free to reach me at:
 E-mail: yizhucee@umich.edu